waynodiablo/Oystercard/pills/playing_with_postgres_and_datamapper.md

 Mess around with what you can do with DataMapper models.
 Here are some things to try:

-  * Delete a row of a table, via DataMapper.
+  * :exclamation: Delete a row of a table, via DataMapper.
-  * We set properties with two different datatypes: String, and Serial.
+  * :exclamation: We set properties with two different datatypes: String, and Serial.
 What others are there?
-  * What happens within SQL when we start creating associations within DataMapper?
+  * :exclamation: What happens within SQL when we start creating associations within DataMapper?